Playing With Bali Monkeys At The Ubud Monkey Forest Sanctuary

 It’s an incredible Indiana Jones-y environment that I still enjoy walking through even after many visits to this place.

 One of the best photo spots is a big concrete bridge over a ravine that is guarded at the front by two dragon statues.

 Do The Bali Monkeys Have Rabies?

 Short answer — NO

 The Bali Monkey Forest gets over 1.5 million visitors per year, and many of these people, including myself, have gotten monkey bites and didn’t go for treatment.

 If rabies was here, you would know it by now.
 We’d be hearing horror stories on the news about that guy who died from a monkey bite on his tropical vacation.

 There has never been a recorded case of a monkey in Bali carrying rabies.
 The monkeys here (and at Sangeh) have been studied and tested by scientists from the US, and given a clean bill of health for decades now.

-On internet forums there is a lot of worrying and hand wringing about rabies and other viruses, and the concern is understandable, but the fact is that these viruses are thankfully NOT present at the Bali Monkey Forest.
+On internet forums there is a lot of worrying and hand wringing about rabies and other viruses, and some of the concern is understandable, but the fact is that these viruses are thankfully NOT present at the Bali Monkey Forest.